brandongregory/dndhelp/src/5e-character-creation/mental-stats-compared.md

 A character with high Intelligence and low Wisdom is going to be very smart, but lacking in awareness.
 They may be so absorbed in the problems they’re solving that they don’t notice what’s going on around them, or so locked into a plan that they don’t realize when they have to improvise because things have gone wrong.
 They may also show naivete when dealing with real-life situations instead of academics or books.

-These characters are sometimes portrayed as lacking in common sense, but they can just as easily be very intelligent characters that just get lost in thought.
+These characters are sometimes portrayed as lacking in common sense, but they can just as easily be intelligent characters that just get lost in thought.
 A great example of the latter is **Mordin Solus from the _Mass Effect_ series**.
 When he starts theorizing, he completely ignores everything around him and often needs to be pulled out of his thoughts back into the present.
 When confronted with a complex moral quandary, he takes a purely logical route and acts surprised when his colleague takes a more practical approach.
 Part of his growth is realizing that logic isn’t everything and some of the hard logical conclusions he arrived at may need to be re-examined.

 Another angle would be a smart character that lacks self-awareness—someone who believes that their intelligence will win out in all circumstances, and believes that a high-Wisdom character will fail to thwart their superior intellect.
 Characters like this have an ego problem, which gives an easy hook to character development and flaws.